Bradfield/algos/book/stacks/the-stack-abstract-data-type.md

 process.

 The stack abstract data type is an ordered collection of items where items are added to and removed from the end called the “top.”
-Stacks are ordered LIFO.
 The interface for a stack is:

 -   `Stack()` creates a new stack that is empty
 -   `push(item)` adds the given item to the top of the stack and returns nothing